Pricing

 Light evaluation and lighter usage where occasional instability is less costly and the main goal is proving whether dedicated access changes the workflow.

-Stability tier
+Builder tier

 Good when public RPC starts wasting development time and you need a cleaner, more reliable first paid step.